Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 -   Where does the prediction model exhibit its *largest errors*?

--   What is the *accuracy* of the spatial predictions for the whole area of interest?
+-   What is the *accuracy* of the spatial predictions for the entire area of interest?
 And how accurate is the map overall?

 For situations in which PDFs can be estimated *‘reliably’*,